-a.
-All the voluntary agencies working in a particular area, concerned with the protection of child-rights and eradication of child-labour should get united and coordinate their functions in surveying the children (below the age of 15) living in that area, meeting the parents of former child-laborers and offer suitable personal counseling, arranging for the child laborers nonformal education classes, short term training courses in cottage industries, undertaking awareness programmes among the general public on child-labour etc.

-- b.
-A vigilance committee for child labour, consisting of Village Administrative Officer (VAO) / Municipal Chairman of that area, representatives of Voluntary Social Service agencies, Police Inspector and School Headmaster as its members, should be formed.
-Such Vigilance Committees could help the former child-laborers to get non-formal education and recommend to the local bodies to give preference to the parents of former child-laborers in selecting beneficiaries for various government welfare schemes. - c.
-School teachers and social workers could make down-trodden in their area aware of the salient features of Sarva Siksha Abiyan Scheme.
-Provision of free education, text-books, noon-meal, transport and uniform and ensure 100% school-enrolment among the children of age 5 to 14: they should also see that all children enrolled in schools do not drop out before completing Class VIII.
+- i) All the voluntary agencies working in a particular area, concerned with the protection of child-rights and eradication of child-labour should get united and coordinate their functions in surveying the children (below the age of 15) living in that area, meeting the parents of former child-laborers and offer suitable personal counseling, arranging for the child laborers non-formal education classes, short term training courses in cottage industries, undertaking awareness programmes among the general public on child-labour etc. - ii) A vigilance committee for child labour, consisting of Village Administrative Officer (VAO) / Municipal Chairman of that area, representatives of Voluntary Social Service agencies, Police Inspector and School Headmaster as its members, should be formed.
+Such Vigilance Committees could help the former child-laborers to get non-formal education and recommend to the local bodies to give preference to the parents of former child-laborers in selecting beneficiaries for various government welfare schemes. - iii) School teachers and social workers could make downtrodden in their area aware of the salient features of Sarva Siksha Abiyan Scheme. provision of free education, text-books, noon-meal, transport and uniform and ensure 100% school-enrolment among the children of age 5 to 14: they should also see that all children enrolled in schools do not drop out before completing Class VIII.
 They could also conduct cultural programmes to highlight the importance of education.

-3. Make the School Climate and Educational Practices More Pleasant and Warm
+3. Make the School Climate and Educational Practices More Pleasant and Warm individual attention to students.

-The school climate should neither be intimidating nor insulting the children.
-Teacher-pupil ratio should be low so as to pay increased individual attention to students.
 Better educational practices like Activity Based Learning (ABL), play way method of teaching etc. should be strengthened.
 Schools should be clean and neat.
 They should have adequate infra-structural facilities providing for enough number of well-ventilated classrooms, toilet and drinking water facilities etc.